-Hopefully, this helps tell the difference between the geisha/geiko and maiko on your next trip.
-This can also help you tell the difference between the real deal, women who are training in the arts, and ‘tourist geisha’ who simply dress in the style for photos.
-If you spot two full red lips with ornate hair decorations it is probably a tourist geisha, especially if they struggle to walk or are allowing photos.
+Hopefully, this information will help you tell the difference between the geisha, geiko, and maiko on your next trip to Japan!
+This can also help you tell the difference between the real deal, women who are training in the arts, and “tourist geisha”, who simply dress in the style for photos.
+If you spot two full red lips with ornate hair decorations, then it is probably a tourist geisha, especially if they struggle to walk or are allowing people to take photographs of them.
 This is nothing negative on the women who are dressed up, just don’t expect a show of the Japanese arts!